 I was curious a while ago as to who owned the .com of my name as the domain was parked and I wanted to see if I could make an offer on it seeing as whoever owned it wasn't using it.
 So I did a whois of http://adammalone.com and saw who it was registered with as well as the administrative contact.
 Feeling all proper I decided to go through the correct channels and emailed the given address with what I'd like to call an email of investigation.
 Within this email I said:

 I have noticed through a whois query that you are the administrative contact for the adammalone.com domain.
 I've also noticed that the domain is not currently being used.
 I am just emailing to query the possibility of negotiating a domain transfer at some point in the future.

 It should be noted that the email also contained my Australian telephone numbers and my .net email address as a standard footer.

 I received a prompt reply asking whether I'd like to point the domain at http://malonelaw.com or some other site.
-What had occured instantly became obvious to me as I remembered an incident that occured a few years ago when I first got onto the internet and decided to google my own name.
+What had occurred instantly became obvious to me as I remembered an incident that occurred a few years ago when I first got onto the internet and decided to google my own name.
 It revealed that somewhere in the world was a lawyer namesake.
-Being a mischevious scamp I decided to email the guy and pretty much say "We have the same name".
+Being a mischievous scamp I decided to email the guy and pretty much say "We have the same name".
 To which he responded with an email along the lines of "You must be a pretty cool guy then."

 Clearly he owned the .com address and the administrative contact thought I was him (as we share the same name and thus by definition are pretty cool guys).
 After thinking for all of 13 seconds about whether I should continue the charade and have him point it at the IP of my server, I considered it a bad move to attempt to take, by subterfuge, a lawyer's property.